arunoda/meteor-up-legacy/README.md

 In the staging configurations add a field called `appName` with the value `staging` into the `mup.json`.
 You can add any name you prefer instead of `staging`.
 Since we are running our staging app in port 8000, add an environment variable called `PORT` with the value 3000.

 Now setup both projects and deploy as you need.

+### Binary NPM Modules

+If you are using binary npm modules either with meteor-npm or with some other package you can't deploy and run your app by default.
+That's because, binaries in the bundle are not compatible with your deployment environment.

+So, you need to specify binary modules and which packages are then as shown below in your `mup.json`.

+{
+  ...

+  "binaryNpmModules": {
+    "meteor-package-name": ["npm-module1", "npm-module2"]
+  }

+  ...
+}